BiomedSciAI/DPM360/lightsaber/docs/user_guide.md

 In addition, filters can be defined at run-time by a user

-**Transform** are functions that are applied at run-time while returning the data for a single example. it accetps as arguments `(data)` and other keywords.
+**Transform** are functions that are applied at run-time while returning the data for a single example. it accepts as arguments `(data)` and other keywords.
 It always returns `(data)`.

 Lightsaber comes pre-packaged with a set of transforms including flattening and dropping `NA` at runtime.

 _transforms_ are generally discouraged as these are applied at run time and can slow down data fetching.
 In general, if it is possible to load the entire data in memory use `filters` - else use `transforms`.